On this page

 Retained Reg.
 (EU) 2019/2007 lists the animal products that are subject to official border controls and includes products such as:

-Composite products which are subject to checks are listed in retained Commission Decision 2007/275 The rules about composite products (products for human consumption consisting of processed product of animal origin combined with plant material) can be complex.
+Composite products which are subject to checks are listed in Commission Decision 2007/275 The rules about composite products (products for human consumption consisting of processed product of animal origin combined with plant material) can be complex.
 Further guidance on the legislation and import conditions is available under Composites.

-Products can be imported only from countries appearing on lists published by DEFRA – see https://www.data.gov.uk/dataset/b92627b0-dd7b-4e1d-ba36-e25424f55eeb/non-eu-countries-approved-to-export-animals-and-animal-products-to-great-britain .
+Products can be imported only from countries appearing on lists published by DEFRA – see Exporting to Great Britain: approved countries for animals and animal products – GOV.UK.

 Approval of BCPs

 The BCP at which consignments intended for import into or transit across GB arrive must be approved to handle the products concerned.
 The list of BCPs can be found here: UK border control posts: animal and animal product imports – GOV.UK (www.gov.uk).
-Please ensure you scroll to the right to see information about the specific approvals of the BCP.

 Please note that Felixstowe is not approved to handle chilled animal by-products and such consignments intended for import or transit must not be landed at Felixstowe.
+Harwich is approved for packaged products only.
+This means that Harwich is not approved for hanging meat.

 Requirements for CHED-Ps

-In accordance with retained Reg.
-(EU) 2019/1013, the person responsible for the load must notify the authority responsible for the BCP at least one working day before the expected arrival of the consignment of products of animal origin and animal by-products listed in retained Regulation (EU) 2019/2007 or, in the case of composite products, those subject to official border controls in accordance with retained Decision 2007/275, which are intended for import into or transit across GB.
+In accordance with Reg.
+(EU) 2019/1013, the person responsible for the load must notify the authority responsible for the BCP at least one working day before the expected arrival of the consignment of products of animal origin and animal by-products listed in Regulation (EU) 2019/2007 or, in the case of composite products, those subject to official border controls in accordance with Decision 2007/275, which are intended for import into or transit across GB.

 Notification must be by completion of a CHED-P in IPAFFS.
 IPAFFS Import of products, animals, food and feed system (IPAFFS) – GOV.UK (www.gov.uk) is an IT platform operated by DEFRA that must be used to generate the CHED-P. Guidance notes on how to complete the CHED-P in IPAFFS can be found here.